 - Save your layered .psd file to an external hard drive, in case you need to go back and fix somehting.

 - Flatten your image.
-I use the shortcut Shift-Command-E (merge down) on a mac.
+I use the shortcut that I created (see link to tutorial above.)

 - Resize your image (Steps above, but to review, Image – Image Size – 1080 pixels width.)